naysok/Study-Kangaroo/README.md

 #### Goals
-- Anchor : Set Anchor / AnchorPoint
+- Anchor : Set Anchor / AnchorPoint, TargetPoint(The 'P' input of the Anchor identifies which points to move, and the 'T' input tells it where to move them to.)
 - AnchorXYZ : Set AnchorXYZ / AnchorPoint, X(bool), Y(bool), Z(bool)
 - Angle : Set Angle / RestAngle = 最終の角度
 - ClampLength : Keep Length in Range / Line, LowerLimit, UpperLimit